I Can Feel You

 "I Can Feel You" is a song by American pop singer-songwriter Anastacia.
 It was written by Ne-Yo and Chuck Harmony and produced by the latter for her fourth studio album, Heavy Rotation (2008).
 Her first new material in over three years, the dance pop song was released by Mercury Records as the album's lead single in October 2008.
-It became a top ten hit on the Slovakian Rádio Top 100 chart and reached the top 20 in Austria, Hungary, Italy, and Sweden.
+It became a top ten hit on the Slovak Rádio – Top 100 chart and reached the top 20 in Austria, Hungary, Italy, and Sweden.

 Background

 "I Can Feel You" was written by American R&B singer Ne-Yo and commissioned after her record company had suggested a more "urban dance" sound for her fourth studio album, Heavy Rotation.
 Commenting on his contribution, Anastacia elaborated in 2009: "I really didn't want to get turned down.
 I think the worst feeling would be asking someone to write a song for you and them to turn round and say: "No." So I was so grateful that he knew who I was and then the fact that he wrote two songs.
 The first tune he wrote, "I Can Feel You" was hands down like the perfect song that reflected how I was feeling about my life and my love life.
 It's been lovely working with him.
 He is a really charming and down to earth guy."
 In 2017, Anastacia admitted in an interview with Attitude that the song "just wasn't my vibe."